“Effectiveness can and must be learned.”

 This is done through the skillful application of these 10 Core Competencies of Effectiveness:

-It contains over 1000 street-smart, actionable Tactics, Techniques, and Tools (or best practices) used every day by the most effective people in their field and are guaranteed to help you become more effective tomorrow than you are today.
+This site contains over 1000 street-smart, actionable Tactics, Techniques, and Tools (or best practices) used every day by the most effective people in their field and are guaranteed to help you become more effective tomorrow than you are today.

 In a 21st-century world of business, the best companies, the ones who make it to the top in their industry, are thriving because they’re breaking all the traditional rules and stereotypes of conventional leadership.
 Positions, titles, and organizational charts are meaningless.